Survivor-Centred Visual Narratives

 Ghada: Beautiful.
 You spoke earlier about your work with Barbara, and I understand that there was a lot of collaborative work.
 I am curious about the role of collaboration in the making of projects like this exhibition.
 How does the collaborative nature of this work help advance the project?

 Jakob: It is absolutely necessary.
 It’s something that can never be enough, because in such projects, there are tons of information you haven’t read or worked with.
 And it’s the same with the connections to the artists, or with other people who are involved in the project.
-There you always have the feeling it’s not enough, but it’s absolutely necessary to get in touch with them, to talk to them and to understand what they do, on a personal level as well.
+There you always have the feeling it’s not enough, but it’s absolutely necessary to get in touch with them, to talk to them and to understand what they do on a personal level as well.

 We work together with some graphic designers, so we always have a digital version of the exhibition.
 We show it to the artists, discuss it with Charlotte, and eventually we must make the final decision as curators.
 This is a very democratic way to bring in a lot of perspectives.
-But the collaboration is very close, beautiful, and it’s the most interesting thing about the process.
+The collaboration is very close, beautiful, and it’s the most interesting thing about the process.

 Ghada: Wrapping up our conversation and looking forward, what is next for SCVN in terms of exhibitions?
-I know that you will be creating an exhibition for the new SCVN project which moves beyond the Holocaust and includes other genocides and mass atrocities from Rwanda, Iraq, Syria, Canada, and Bosnia Kosovo.
+I know that you will be creating an exhibition for the new SCVN project, which moves beyond the Holocaust and includes other genocides and mass atrocities from Rwanda, Iraq, Syria, Canada, Bosnia, and Kosovo.
 Can you speak about any plans for the next exhibits?

 Ghada: My last question is from a research process perspective.
 I am wondering how you approach the weight of the material at hand.
-Despite that we are dealing with comics and artistic material, the content is however heavy.
+Despite that we are dealing with comics and artistic material, the content is heavy.
 How do you deal with this aspect of the project?

 Ghada: These were the questions that I had.
 Did I miss any question that you wanted to address?